gradient-pulse/phi-mesh/rgpx_scientist/README.md

 1. Add the paper entry to `foundational_papers_index.yml`
 2. Add paper-specific claim cards to `foundational_claims_index.yml`
+3. Run the RGPx Scientist — Verify Corpus workflow
-3. Update `readers_key.yml` and `readers_key_min.yml` if the paper introduces new recurring terms
+4. Update `readers_key.yml` and `readers_key_min.yml` if the paper introduces new recurring terms
-4. Run the app and confirm the new paper and claims render correctly
+5. Run the app and confirm the new paper and claims render correctly

 ## Agent growth (Gateway)
 If you’re building bots/agents that drive adoption, start here: